Two and three point functions in real singlet and complex doublet scalar model: Technical Details

 The presence of Yukawa interaction in the model tends to raise concern regarding the action changing the sign.
 To further clarify it, the potential term of the action in continuum can be rewritten as

 with the $\lambda$ bounded within unit magnitude and $2 \beta \approx 1$ during the entire investigation, the lowest value of the negative term in the potential term is approximately $-\phi^{2}$.
 As the histories for the path integral computations are generated by the same random number generator applied on both the Higgs and the scalar singlet fields, a large enough lattice size may have the fields with a wide range of values, depending upon the random number generator and other relevant details.
 Furthermore, there are three more terms including the one containing $m_{h}$ ($=125$).
 It indicates that a negative action is highly unlikely in the studied parameter space.
 In fact, over a billion histories were observed during the study and none of them was found with a negative action.
+At this point, it is important to note that the vertex has also been considered in other studies, see \cite{Barger:2007im} for example.